 Dobies seed catalogues come in late September & distributed to members, usually having to share.
 The orders to be back to the seed secretary by 1st December at the very latest, so that hopefully no one is disappointed with their order.
 We usually get 40% off the seeds & 10% of plantletts & garden equipment, with buying in bulk & the orders distributed at the February meeting.

-A very special thanks to Mrs Joyce Heath and family for hosting the show for the past 41 years.
-The time has come when Joyce feels that after over 40 years of hosting the show it is time to take a back seat and let someone else take over the reigns.
-Mrs Joyce Rhodes, President, presented Joyce with two large planted tubs and a bouquet of flowers along with many thanks from the committee to the Heath family for the use of their garden and everything else that Joyce and her family has contributed making every show a huge success.
+May Bennett sent a very special thanks went to Mrs Joyce Heath and family for hosting the show for some 41 years.
+The committee offered thanks to the Heath family for the use of their garden and for everything Joyce and her family had contributed over the years.
+It was Joyce and the family made every show a huge success.
 May Bennett

 Mrs Joyce Heath enjoying a quiet moment in her garden after a very busy and emotional day

 Rev'd Chris & Julia Harrington with the winners at the 67th Annual Horticultural Show and Fete held by kind permission of Mrs Joyce Heath (front)